alldne/deps-todo/README.md

 MainTask = TaskName [ ":" Dependencies ]
 SubTask = "-" TaskName { "-" TaskName }
 Dependencies = TaskName { "," TaskName }
-TaskName = <any character except "-" or ":" or newline>
+TaskName = <any character except "-" or ":" or "," or newline>
 ```